School and research

 Open, green and permeable campus

-The wooden structures and high-efficiency facilities will make the project energy-independent, carbon-neutral, while the 'Drop Forest,' 24 hectares of vegetation north of the campus, will be preserved without undergoing any architectural intervention.
-Finally, compared with the structures made mainly of wood, the new trees that will be planted in the green areas will return within 30 years the wood mass used for the construction of the buildings included in the intervention.
+The wooden structures and high-efficiency facilities will make the project energy-independent, carbon-neutral, while the 'Drop Forest,' 24 hectares of vegetation to the north of the campus, will be preserved without it undergoing any architectural intervention.
+Finally, compared with the structures made mainly of wood, the new trees that will be planted in the green areas will return within 30 years the entire wood mass used for the construction of the buildings included in the intervention.

 A modular system made of steel and wood

-Newly constructed buildings are characterized by concrete foundations, from which steel framed structures, beams and columns stand out.
-These structures, in turn, support cross-laminated timber panels, which form the floors of the various floors.
+Regardless of the intended use, all buildings were designed following the load and structural importance requirements stipulated for the design of university classrooms, in a logic of total space flexibility.
+The newly constructed buildings have concrete foundations, from which steel framed structures, beams and columns stand out.
+These, in turn, support cross-laminated timber panels, which form the floors of the various floors.
 A collaborating reinforced concrete hood makes the floor rigid and improves sound insulation between floors.
+The roofs consist of spatial lattice structures, with a pyramidal module.

-The roofs are spatial lattice structures with a pyramidal module formed by tubular beams and diagonals joined at the nodes with a multidirectional connection formed by casting, which will be pre-assembled on the ground, raised and anchored to the structures of the buildings.
-As for the gasometers, new buildings will be built within the existing steel skeletons with mixed wood, steel and concrete structures.
-The roof will be a large wooden dome formed by curved radial beams connected at the center, while the pre-industrial structures will be retained and restored, restoring all damaged knots and profiles and sandblasting, treating and repainting the entire woodwork.
+These, formed by tubular beams and diagonals, jointed at the nodes with a multidirectional connection formed by casting, will be pre-assembled on the ground, raised and anchored to the structures of the buildings.
+As for the gasometers, new buildings with mixed wood, steel and concrete structures will be built within the existing steel skeletons.
+In this case, the roof will be a large wooden dome formed by curved radial beams connected at the center, while the pre-industrial structures will be maintained and restored, restoring all damaged knots and profiles and sandblasting, treating and repainting the entire metalwork.

 Exploded steel framing fittings New Campus Bovisa-Goccia Politecnico di Milano